 The legal landscape related to cannabis is changing rapidly in Canada.
-Federal legislation that allows the sale of cannabis for recreational adult use took effect on October 17, 2018 with edible cannabis products expected to be available on the market after October 2019.
+Federal legislation that allows the sale of cannabis for recreational adult use took effect on October 17, 2018.
 However, each province in Canada is enacting its own rules and putting systems in place as these changes come into force.

 Public listings, financing, mergers and acquisitions, business development, licensing, product regulatory issues and distribution requirements will all raise questions as industries strive to comply with laws and meet market demand.

 Canada is the second country in the world to legalize recreational marijuana nation-wide, after Uruguay.
 It is predicted that the cannabis industry is going to be a large and lucrative one since legalization took effect.
 According to an article in Lexpert magazine, Statistics Canada estimated in January 2018 that Canadians spent $5.7 billion on marijuana in 2017, and that 90 per cent of that was for illegal, non-medical purposes.
 In 2016, the major accounting firm Deloitte estimated that the industry could be worth $22.6 billion a year once the drug was decriminalized.

 Subject to separate provincial restrictions, the Cannabis Act allows persons 18 years of age or older to:

 - Possess in a public place or distribute a total of 30 grams of dried cannabis or equivalent; and

 - Cultivate, propagate or harvest a maximum of four cannabis plants at any one time in a dwelling-house if they are residents of said dwelling-house.